/>

 Learn more

-We take responsibility for emissions that arise directly or indirectly from our business activities along the value chain.
+We reduce emissions that arise directly or indirectly from our business activities along the value chain.

 Learn more